1 of 24 - Introduction to "From Camborne to Doha by Accident"

 repaired, inspected, or buried.
 From the bottle dump near King’s Cross to the

-dry hush of Buckingham Palace, the work was varied and I suppose that I changed
+dry hush of Buckingham Palace, the work varied and I suppose that I changed

 with it.